-9 These include: (i) transfer to another suitable work post; (ii) relocation to another place of work at the same employer; (iii) assignment of employee to work at another employer; (iv) providing of employment measure in case of redundancy, and (v) the change of the agreed amount of salary, elements for determining of work performance or other earnings arising from employment.
+These include: (i) transfer to another suitable work post; (ii) relocation to another place of work at the same employer; (iii) assignment of employee to work at another employer; (iv) providing of employment measure in case of redundancy, and (v) the change of the agreed amount of salary, elements for determining of work performance or other earnings arising from employment.

-(e) Delivery of termination documents

-Both the resolution on termination of employment (in all cases of termination) and the written notice(s) from (a) and (b) have to be delivered to the employee personally on employer's premises, or via registered mail (preporučeno) personally to the employee's address.
-In the event that personal delivery failed, the employer would have to draft an official note on the delivery failure and to place the note together with the written notice/resolution on termination would be deemed delivered upon expiry of eight days from its publication on the notice board.

-(f) Statute of limitation

-Employment cannot be terminated due to inadequacy/underperformance, breach of work duty, and/or disrespect of work discipline if: (i) more than six months have passed since the employer became aware of the employee's underperformance/breach of work duty or work discipline, until enacting the resolution on termination of employment, or (ii) more than 12 months have passed from the occurrence of circumstances representing the ground for termination until enacting the resolution on termination of employment.
-The expiry of the cure period granted for improvement of performance is the relevant moment when the six-month subjective statute of limitation starts running.
-In the event of employment termination due to conviction of an employee for commission of employmentrelated criminal offence, the employer could issue a resolution on termination only before the expiry of the limitation period imposed by the Criminal Code for the specific criminal offence.

-(g) Notice period

-The Labour Act imposes mandatory notice period only in the event of termination of employment due to employee's professional inadequacy or underperformance.
-The duration of notice period is to be determined by employer's general enactment (ICA or the Work Rules) and/or employment agreement, depending on the employee's years of insured service, which may not be less than eight days nor longer than 30 days.

-(h) Remedies in the event of wrongful dismissal

-The employee may initiate litigation for wrongful dismissal within 60 days from the date of the delivery of the decision on termination.
-The main remedy available to the employee is reinstatement.
-In the event that the court finds wrongful dismissal, the employee is also entitled to compensation of salary and other lost remuneration.
-Pending the dispute, the employee may ask the Labour Inspectorate to render a provisional measure on reinstatement.
-Labour disputes may in practice be very lengthy.
-The courts often show benevolence towards the dismissed employee.
-Bearing that in mind, each case of termination should be conducted very carefully, in order to minimise the risk of negative outcome and dispute.

-(i) Mutual agreement on termination
+- (d) In other cases of employment termination, employer is not obliged to conduct any procedure or steps prior to enactment of resolution on termination and its service on the employee, unless circumstances of the specific case require otherwise. - (e) Service of termination documents Both a decision on termination of employment (in all cases of termination) and a written notice(s) referred to under (a) and (b) have served on the employee personally on employer's premises, or via registered mail with return receipt (in Serbian: preporučenom pošiljkom sa povratnicom) to the employee's address.
+If personal service fails, the employer has to draft an official note on the service failure and place it together with the written notice/decision of employment on termination on the company notice board.
+The written notice/resolution on termination would be deemed delivered upon the expiry of eight days from its publication on the notice board. - (f) Statute of limitation Employment cannot be terminated for incompetence/underperformance, breach of work duty, and / or work discipline if: (i) more than six months have passed since the employer became aware of the termination reason, or (ii) more than 12 months have passed from the occurrence of the termination reason.
+When the employee is terminated for incompetence/underperformance, this deadline starts running once the cure period expires.
+Termination due to conviction of the employee for an employment-related criminal offence is not possible after the expiry of the statute of limitation period imposed by the Criminal Code for the specific criminal offence. - (g) Notice period The Labour Act imposes mandatory termination notice period only in the event of termination of employment for professional incompetence or underperformance.
+The duration of the notice period is between eight days and 30 days, depending on the employee's years of insured service. - (h) Remedies in the event of wrongful dismissal -The employee may initiate litigation for wrongful dismissal within 60 days from the date of delivery of the decision on termination of employment.
+The main remedy available to the employee is reinstatement but the employee may claim damages instead.
+In the event the court finds wrongful dismissal, the employee is also entitled to compensation of salary and other lost remuneration.
+Pending the dispute, the employee may ask the Labour Inspectorate to render a provisional measure of reinstatement.

 The employer and the employee may agree to terminate employment at any time.
-No severance payment is mandatory in case of termination by agreement, but stimulating compensation packages are often agreed in practice.
+No severance payment is mandatory in case of termination by agreement, but stimulative compensation packages are often agreed in practice.
 Any such compensation is subject to payroll tax and mandatory social contributions.
-Also, the agreement on termination is considered a preferable alternative to unilateral dismissal, having in mind that mutual termination is the simplest and the most time efficient way of termination, and it minimizes the risk of the termination being challenged before the court by the employee.